Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_4$ represents the eigenvalues of 4-fold rotational symmetry operation.
 For each 0D block labeled by $\mu_2$, different 0D block-states are also characterized by different irreducible representations of symmetry group as:

-Here $\mathbb{Z}$ represents the complex fermion, the first $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$ and the second $\mathbb{Z}_2$ represents the eigenvalue $-1$ of reflection symmetry operation.
+Here $\mathbb{Z}$ represents the complex fermion, and two $\mathbb{Z}_2$'s represent the rotation eigenvalue $-1$ and the second $\mathbb{Z}_2$ represents the eigenvalue $-1$ of reflection symmetry operation.
 We should further consider possible trivializations.
 For systems with spinless fermions, consider the 1D bubble equivalence on $\tau_1$: we decorate a 1D bubble on each 1D block labeled by $\tau_1$, here yellow and red dots represent the fermionic particle and hole, respectively, and can be trivialized if we shrink them to a point.
 Near each 0D block labeled by $\mu_1$, there are four particles that can form an atomic insulator:

 with rotation property as:

 i.e., rotation eigenvalue $-1$ at each 0D block labeled by $\mu_1$ can be trivialized by the atomic insulator $|\xi\rangle_{p4g}^{\mu_1}$.
 Near $\mu_2$, there are four holes that form another atomic insulator: